 Races commonly last an hour, with length determined by the number of laps or total time.
 There’s never a dull moment as the peloton, the term for a pack of riders, negotiates corners at high speeds, with wheels only fractions of inches apart.
 They stick together until one or several riders are able to shoot to the front of the pack, gaining advantage on pure strength alone.
 Those who have ridden off the front are often reeled back in shortly after due to the peloton’s strength of numbers and decreased air resistance.
 As a result, the lead often changes many times during the crit, and riders work in teams to put their strongest contestants in the lead.

 The crit has it all: excitement, strategy, strength, and speed.
-Don’t miss the Grove Criterium.
+Don’t miss the Tower Grove Criterium!

 About the Neighborhood